 Due to the COVID-19 pandemic, the 2020 event was canceled.
-To support our students after the cancellation, we created a virtual presentation opportunity on social media.
-Over 60 student projects were featured on the Symposium Facebook, Twitter and Instagram pages.
+To support our students after the cancellation, over 60 students' projects were featured via virtual presentation on social media.
 Our 2020 scholars were eligible for scholarships, honors credit, and Learning Beyond the Classroom credit.
-We were pleased to be able to honor all of our presenters' hard work by offering these important opportunities.

 High school students from several area communities attended the Symposium.
 The Offices of Admissions and Communications assisted with this project to inspire future college students to choose EMU because of its academic excellence and the opportunity to conduct research as an undergraduate.

-USA Today reporter Nathan Bomey (Symposium & EMU '06) served as the 2017 keynote speaker.
+USA Today reporter Nathan Bomey (Symposium & EMU '06) served as the 35th annual Symposium’s keynote speaker.
 He told the student presenters attending the celebratory luncheon that, "Like me, all of you are devoted to basic research.
 Learning, exploring, dare I say, reporting...."

 A smart device application, Guidebook, provided the Symposium program electronically to visitors and presenters.
 The 34th event was adjusted to an all-day format to accommodate a record-high participation of 500 students.